georgexyz19/georgexyz.com/content/posts/pdfxchange-viewer.md

-The software was produced by a Canadian company [Tracker Software](https://www.tracker-software.com/product/pdf-xchange-viewer), and it has a free portable version which includes lots of useful feathers.
+The software was produced by a Canadian company [Tracker Software](https://www.tracker-software.com/product/pdf-xchange-viewer), and it has a free portable version which includes lots of useful features.
 Here is a quote from the website,

 > PDF-XChange Viewer 'Free Version' is free for private and commercial use,